The holidays are over, the kids are back to school and now it’s time to get back to work and get focused on your business. Are you ready?

 Learn to Prioritize

 You can’t cram twenty one-hour tasks into one day and not end up frustrated and burned out.
 Make a schedule.
 Prioritize by order of importance and/or deadlines.
-Some days you’ll find it works better to get the big hairy task out of the way first, and other days it will work better to get all the piddly little tasks cleared off your calendar.
-Figure out what has to be done first and what can wait until later.
-And don’t forget to ditch those tasks that don’t have to be done at all.
+Some days you’ll work better getting the big hairy task out of the way first, and other daysy ou will work better when you get all the piddly little tasks cleared off your calendar.
+Figure out what you need to do first and what can wait until later.
+And then ditch those tasks you don’t need to do at all.
+Prioritizing is one of the key habits to position you for success, especially if you are solo entrepreneur.

 Can you outsource?
-If you are in a position to be able to outsource (remember, in every job you need to weigh time v. money and figure out which is more valuable at any given time), outsource the tasks that aren’t the best use of your time and focus your energy on those things that will most quickly and effectively move you toward your goals.
+If you are in a position to outsource (remember, in every job you need to weigh time v. money and figure out which is more valuable at any given time), outsource the tasks that aren’t the best use of your time.
+Then focus your energy on those things that will most quickly and effectively move you toward your goals.
+While you may worry about a financial pinch from outsourcing, you may quickly discover that it is more than offset by your increased productivity and peace of mind.
 Accept that occasionally circumstances beyond your control may make it impossible to do everything on your list on any given day.

 Create and Follow a Business Plan